 What are the possible routes to be compliant with Plan S?

-There are three main routes to Plan S compliance:
+There are three main routes to Plan S compliance according to SFI's Open Access Policy:

-- Publication in ‘hybrid’ journals (i.e. open access within a subscription journal) only under transformative agreements.
-You can take advantage of the Publishing Deals we have arranged with a growing number of publishers (such as Elsevier).
+- Publication in ‘hybrid’ journals (i.e. Open Access within a subscription journal) only under transformative agreements.
+You can take advantage of the Publishing Deals NUI Galway Library has arranged with a growing number of publishers (such as Elsevier).

 I am funded by SFI.
 What do I need to know about Plan S?